-Apollo GraphQL Privacy Policy
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 International Transfers

 If you are visiting our website or using our Services from outside the United States (U.S.), please be aware that you are sending personal information to the U.S. where our servers are located.
 The U.S. may not have data protection laws that are as comprehensive or protective as those in your country of residence.
-However, our collection,

-storage, and processing of your personal information will at all times be in accordance with this Privacy Policy.
+However, our collection, storage, and processing of your personal information will at all times be in accordance with this Privacy Policy.

 Data Retention

-long as is necessary to fulfil the purposes outlined in this Privacy Policy.
-You can ask to close your account by contacting us at the details above, and we will delete your personal data on request.
+We may retain your personal information as long as you continue to use the Services, have an account with us, or for as long as is necessary to fulfil the purposes outlined in this Privacy Policy.
+You can ask to close your account by contacting us at support@apollographql.com, and we will delete your personal information on request.
+When you request that we delete your account, your personal information will be permanently expunged from our primary production servers and further access to your account will not be possible.
+However, portions of your data, consisting of aggregate data derived in part from your personal information, may remain on our production servers indefinitely.
+Your personal information may also remain on a backup server or media until we overwrite it or deleted according to our standard practices.
+We keep these backups to ensure our continued ability to provide the Services in the event of malfunction or damage to our primary production servers.

-We may, however, retain personal data for an additional period as is required under applicable laws, for legal, tax, or regulatory reasons.
+We may, however, retain personal information for an additional period as is required under applicable law or regulations, for prudent tax and accounting purposes consistent with good business practice, or for legal reasons, including as necessary to resolve disputes and enforce our agreements.

 Changes to our Privacy Policy

 We reserve the right to modify this Privacy Policy at any time.
 We encourage you to periodically review this page for the latest information on our privacy practices.
 If we make material changes to this Privacy Policy, you will be notified via email (if you have an account where we have your contact information) or otherwise in some manner through the Service that we deem reasonably likely to reach you (which may include posting a new privacy policy on our website—or a specific announcement on this page or on our blog).
-Any modifications to this Privacy Policy will be effective upon our posting of the new terms and/or upon implementation of the new changes on the Service (or as otherwise indicated at the time of posting) or on the Effective Date set forth in the modified Privacy
+Any modifications to this Privacy Policy will be effective upon our posting of the new terms and/or upon implementation of the new changes on the Service (or as otherwise indicated at the time of posting) or on the Effective Date set forth in the modified Privacy Policy.

-Policy.
 In all cases, your continued use of the Service or Website after the posting of any modified Privacy Policy indicates your acceptance of the terms of the modified Privacy Policy.